Publish Open Access

 LiU does not have a centralized fund as some other universities have to help cover publishing fees, however because of some of the terms of the subscriptions the library has, LiU researchers are entitled to a discounted Open Access publishing fee for the journals/publishers listed below.

-Furthermore, with the Royal Society of Chemistry journals, LiU is entitled to having the Open Access fee for up to seven articles waived entirely (i.e. the entire subscription amount that LiU pays is redeemable for publishing fees).
-For the latter it is on a first-come-first-served basis.
-Please contact David Lawrence (firstname.lastname@example.org) for a coupon and instructions.
+Royal Society of Chemistry hybrid journals, LiU is entitled to having the Open Access fee waived entirely in a system of coupons on a first-come-first-served basis.
+Please contact firstname.lastname@example.org for a coupon and instructions.
 When all coupons are used the discount is 15%.